 A gentle county shaped by storybook towns, lowland rivers, and big, peaceful skies.

-Suffolk offers a softer kind of outdoor adventure — where walking holidays and self-guided travel unfold through meadows, river valleys, and coastal landscapes.
-Footpaths lead between medieval villages and market towns, along the River Stour, and across the quiet estuaries that define the county’s serene pace of life.
-It’s a place of slow transitions, where inland farmland meets the sea and every bend in the trail reveals a centuries-old church, a timber-framed hall, or a glimpse of open water.
+Suffolk offers a softer kind of outdoor experience — where walking holidays, slow journeys, outdoor adventures, and self-guided travel unfold through meadows, river valleys, and quiet coastal edges.
+Footpaths lead between medieval villages and market towns, along the River Stour, and across the tidal estuaries that define the county’s serene pace of life.
+It’s a landscape of gentle transitions, where inland farmland meets the sea and every bend in the trail reveals a centuries-old church, a timber-framed hall, or a glimpse of open water.

-This is a county for travellers who prefer an unhurried pace — walking between wool towns like Lavenham and Long Melford, cycling along the Stour Valley Path, or exploring tidal creeks by kayak near Orford and Aldeburgh.
+This is a county for travellers who prefer an unhurried pace — walking between wool towns like Lavenham and Long Melford, enjoying relaxed cycling holidays along the Stour Valley Path, or exploring tidal creeks by kayak near Orford and Aldeburgh.
 Whether you’re following the Sandlings Walk, wandering Dunwich Heath, or discovering hidden lanes inland, Suffolk rewards open eyes and steady steps with calm beauty and quiet detail.
+Throughout the county, charming inns, cottages, and coastal hideaways offer welcoming places to stay close to the trails.

 Quiet countryside walking along the River Stour, through Constable Country — the landscapes captured in 19th-century paintings.
 Visit Flatford, East Bergholt, and Sudbury.